Spice (oceanography): Disagreements

-McDougall is adopted by the Intergovernmental Oceanographic Commission (IOC), International Association for the Physical Sciences of the Oceans (IAPSO) and the Scientific Committee on Oceanic Research (SCOR) due to their implementation of spiciness in the TEOS-10.
+McDougall is adopted by the Intergovernmental Oceanographic Commission (IOC), International Association for the Physical Sciences of the Oceans (IAPSO) and the Scientific Committee on Oceanic Research (SCOR) due to their implementation of spiciness in TEOS-10.

 Huang claims that the orthogonal system is superior to the non orthogonal system because the coordinates can be regarded as independent and distances between points can be calculated more easily.

 McDougall recommended that the spiciness should not be used.
 Instead, they recommend that the variation of salinity should be used to differentiate between isopycnal water parcels and the stability ratio $R_\rho$ on vertical water columns for stability.